 1998 Upper Deck Encore, Card No. 12 (shop eBay)

 Collector applause brought back Upper Deck’s mother ship, this time in the form of Encore.
 The repeat performance was given a twist in design which entailed what appears to be a rainbow foil coating.
 I describe it as a bad imitation of a “refractor.”
 Cards appear to be darker because of it.
-Seems to me it could’ve been a parallel set included in the former instead of a separate brand.
-One parallel in this set, “Encore F/X” which has gold foil etching on card front and are serial #’d / 125.
+It seems to me it could’ve been a parallel set included in the former instead of a separate brand.
+One parallel in this set, “Encore F/X” which has gold foil etching on the card front and are serial #’d / 125.

 Wikipedia contributors, “Randy Moss,” Wikipedia, The Free Encyclopedia, https://en.wikipedia.org/w/index.php?title=Randy_Moss&oldid=836282538 (accessed April 2, 2018).